• Skip to primary navigation

 Classic Cheddar Cheese Sausage Balls are super easy to make with only 5 simple ingredients: sausage, Bisquick, cheddar cheese, Parmesan, and milk.
 You are going to LOVE this quick and easy baked appetizer recipe!
 Make the sausage balls ahead and freeze unbaked for later.
 Includes air fryer and oven instructions.
 Great for breakfast, snacks, parties, and tailgating!

-a close up of a classic cheddar cheese sausage ballPin
+a close up of baked cheddar cheese sausage balls on a cutting boardPin

 What are classic sausage balls?